 Get Help.What's New?
 Contact.
 Support.
 Training and Coaching.

 One of the historical roots of lean — which is still very relevant today

-In the early 1940's, the United States government formed the Bureau of Training War Manpower Commission to help industry to quickly and reliably re-train workers to ramp up for World War II.
+In the early 1940's, the United States government formed the Bureau of Training War Manpower Commission to help industry quickly and reliably re-train workers to ramp up for World War II.

-After the war 1, the U.S. government exported their TWI program to Japan to try to help that them rebuild their peaceful industrial base (with the goal of preventing World War III).
+After the war 1, the U.S. government exported their TWI program to Japan to try to help them rebuild their peaceful industrial base (with the goal of preventing World War III).
 Interestingly, while U.S. companies returned to "business as usual", Japanese companies embraced the TWI teachings in a big way.